How to make a budget you’ll follow

 Pay yourself first

 At minimum, you should save 20% of your income.
 It’s part of a useful concept called ‘paying yourself first.’
 Paying yourself first means to prioritize your long-term financial well-being as part of your budget — giving it as much attention as covering your expenses.
 The first thing to look at: building an emergency fund.
 Monthly contributions to this fund will help protect you financially against unexpected costs, such as car repairs, medical bills and emergencies.
-Experienced professionals typically recommend having enough emergency savings to cover your living expenses for three to six months.
+Experienced professionals typically recommend having enough emergency savings to cover your living expenses for six months, but even this may not be enough.
+The ideal is to save the equivalent of one year’s income.
 With a robust emergency fund sitting in your bank, you can feel more confident in your ability to weather whatever life throws your way.

 Avoid expensive surprises